-Twenty years on from the opening of the museum complex that is home to the CID and the MAC's, and ten years after its inclusion on UNESCO's World Heritage List, Au Charbon! is Le Grand-Hornu’s very first exhibition on coal, a fuel source that brought about irreversible change during the Industrial Revolution.
+40 years after Grand-Hornu Images was founded as a center for innovation and design, and ten years after its inclusion on the Unesco list, Au Charbon! is Le Grand-Hornu’s very first exhibition on coal, a fuel source that brought about irreversible change during the Industrial Revolution.

 A living archive of the region's mining economy, the Grand-Hornu site is an urban project, a unique example in Europe of functional town planning, built around the presence of coal in the ground.
 Its mining history has forged an economic, cultural and political legacy across several generations of people who have lived in the area or come from afar, among them former miners and newcomers, migrants and descendants.